NVIDIA-Merlin/HugeCTR/v3.5/_sources/api/python_interface.md.txt

 params.refresh_time_after_fetch = <True|False>
 ```

 Some algorithms to organize certain processes, such as the evication of embeddings upon overflow, take time into account.
-To evalute the affected embeddings, HugeCTR records the time when an embeddings is overridden.
+To evaluate the affected embeddings, HugeCTR records the time when an embeddings is overridden.
 This is sufficient in training mode where embeddings are frequently replaced.
 Hence, the **default value** for this setting is is `false`.
 However, if you deploy HugeCTR only for inference (*e.g.*, with Triton), this might lead to suboptimal eviction patterns.
 By setting this value to `true`, HugeCTR will replace the time stored alongside an embedding right after this embedding is accessed.
 This operation may happen asynchronously (*i.e.*, with some delay).

 **Real-time updating**